rafshawn/RTOS-Notes/11-Scheduling.md

 ## Short-term Scheduling
 - Also known as *Dispatcher*
 - Chooses a **Ready** process to execute
-- Triggers when curren process blocks, on an interrupt (I/O or timer), or on a syscall.
+- Triggers when current process blocks, on an interrupt (I/O or timer), or on a syscall.
 - Transitions processes from *Ready* to *Running* state to ensure efficient CPU utilisation

 # Criteria